arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Go back to your **Things** and open the "Thing" you created.
 In the "Thing" setup page, navigate into Sketch, where you should see the online editor.

+To learn more about Opta™ and the Arduino IoT Cloud, check out our [Opta™ Relay Management](https://create.arduino.cc/iot/templates/relay-management) template.
+This is an excellent template if you're new to using the Arduino IoT Cloud and Opta.

 ## Support

 If you encounter any issues or have questions while working with Opta™ devices, we provide various support resources to help you find answers and solutions.